Rangers' Igor Shesterkin: Set to start Monday

-Shesterkin was the first goalie to leave the ice Monday, Mollie Walker of the New York Post reports, indicating he'll guard the cage on the road against Dallas.
+Shesterkin was the first goalie off the ice at the morning skate, Vince Z. Mercogliano of USA Today reports, indicating he will guard the home net Monday against Buffalo.

-Shesterkin is riding a five-game winning streak during which he posted a 1.96 GAA and .932 save percentage.
-At this rate, the Russian netminder should reach the 30-win threshold for the third consecutive season.
-Shesterkin should continue to see the bulk of the workload ahead of veteran Jonathan Quick.
+Shesterkin is coming off a 36-save performance in Friday's 3-1 win over Philadelphia.
+He has posted an 8-3-0 record this season with a 2.45 GAA and a .916 save percentage over 11 appearances.
+Shesterkin made 24 saves in 5-1 victory over the Sabres on Oct.
+12. Buffalo sits 25th in the league with 2.81 goals per game this campaign.

 More News